Overview of Environmental Impact and Environmental Accounting

 Product use: Lifetime power consumption (a) of major products*9 with large amounts of energy use and CO2 emissions (b) associated therewith.

-a = Annual power consumption of a model sold*10 x Sales quantity x product life*11 b = Annual power consumption of a model sold*10 x Sales quantity x product life*11 x CO2 emission factor*12
+b = Annual power consumption of a model sold*10 x Sales quantity x product life*11 x CO2 emission factor*12

-Recycling: Recycling of products means to use by oneself or to make into a state available for sale or free of charge the components and materialsof a separated product.
+Recycling: Recycling of products means to use by oneself or to make into a state available for sale or free of charge the components and materials of a separated product.

 *2 Target substances include all substances in the Panasonic Group Chemical Substances Management Rank Guidelines (For Factories).